-A. In an establishment at which ritual slaughter is performed, IPP are to request the establishment manager to inform them about what type of ritual slaughter (e.g., Kosher, Halal) will be performed, when it will be performed, and who will perform the ritual slaughter.

-B. IPP are to verify that the humane handling of animals prior to preparation of the animal for ritual slaughter is in compliance with 9 CFR 313.1 and 313.2 Examples of verification activities may include confirming the availability of water, checking the condition of pens and ramps, and verifying that there is no excessive use of electric prods.

-C. IPP are not to interfere in any manner with the preparation of the animal for ritual slaughter, including the positioning of the animal, or the ritual slaughter cut and any additional cuts by or under the supervision of the religious authority to facilitate bleeding.

-D. IPP are to verify that after the ritual slaughter cut and any additional cut to facilitate bleeding, no dressing procedure (e.g., head skinning, leg removal, ear removal, horn removal, opening hide patterns) is performed until the animal is insensible.

-E. If IPP have concerns, they are to contact the District Office (DO) through supervisory channels.
+- A. In an establishment where ritual slaughter is performed, IPP are to request the establishment manager to inform them about what type of ritual slaughter (e.g., Kosher or Halal) will be performed, when it will be performed, and who will perform the ritual slaughter. - B. IPP are to verify that the humane handling of livestock before preparation for ritual slaughter complies with 9 CFR 313.1 and 313.2.
+Examples of verification activities may include confirming the availability of water, checking the condition of pens and ramps, and verifying that there is no excessive use of electric prods. - C. IPP are not to interfere in any manner with the preparation of the animal for ritual slaughter, including the positioning of the animal, the ritual slaughter cut, and any additional cuts by or under the supervision of the religious authority to facilitate bleeding. - D. IPP are to verify that after the ritual slaughter cut and any additional cut to facilitate bleeding, no dressing procedure (e.g., head skinning, leg removal, ear removal, horn removal, opening hide patterns) is performed until the animal is insensible. - E. If IPP have concerns, they are to contact their supervisor or Chief of Inspection.